I've been working with the web for many moons and take pride in crafting rad experiences.

 The Monday I got back to work, it got

-featured on Product Hunt and hundreds of people started streaming in despite a horrific onboarding/product experience.
+featured on Product Hunt and hundreds of people started streaming in (despite a horrific onboarding/product experience) and I got invited to have lunch with the Firebase team @ Google.
 I probably could have spent time promoting the app and/or throwing ads up, but I didn't anticipate it having lasting traction.
-It was a fun week at the office, regardless.
+It was a fun 15 minutes of fame, regardless.